alimer08/terraform-aws-vpc1/README.md

 ```

 ## Custom Local Chart Deployment
-In a case of local chart deployment, you can follow the above instruction and use the `module.tf` as follow: <br>
+In a case of local chart deployment, you can follow the above instruction and use the `module.tf` as follow <br>

 ```
 cat <<EOF >module.tf